Herdubreid/Celin.Query.POC/README.md

 ### QueryExcelAddin

-This is the Excel React Add-Ins component that runs as a static websited on Azure.
+This is the Excel React Add-Ins component that runs as a static website on Azure.

 ## Installation